 Scheduling and Payment

 To schedule use, please do the following, IN ORDER:

-2. View the Rules of the BITH Field Research Station to make sure your planned activities are within the guidelines.
+View the Rules for Overnight Use (above) for the Field Research Station to make sure your planned activities are within the guidelines.

 If you are doing scientific research, please see the NPS website for filing the necessary applications.
 If you have specific questions, contact the Big Thicket National Preserve Research Coordinator before each visit to discuss permitting and reporting requirements.
 A Scientific Research and Collecting Permit is required for most scientific activities pertaining to natural resources or social science studies in National Park System areas that involve fieldwork, specimen collection, and/or have the potential to disturb resources or visitors.

 Submit a reservation request to the Big Thicket Association, Field Research Station.